 D&D London, are behind this restaurant which is part of the South Place Hotel in the City.
 This restaurant sits on the top of the hotel and, as you can imagine from the title, does have a focus on fish.
 Expect a fine fining experience which has gained the restaurant a Michelin star.

-Former Kitty Fisher's chef Tomos Parry's solo venture features a mix of cooking on fire, Welsh and Basque cuisine, and a big focus on wine.
-It became an instant hit - and it doesn't hurt that the dining room is quite lovely too.
+Chef Tomos Parry's solo venture was an instant hit after opening (and there's an offshoot alfresco version too).
+It features a mix of cooking on fire, Welsh and Basque cuisine, and a big focus on wine.
+It doesn't hurt that the dining room is quite lovely too.

 The main restaurant at the five star Lanesborough hotel on Hyde Park Corner is one of London's more beautiful dining rooms with a conservatory ceiling flooding the place with light.
 Expect modern European cuisine done with finesse whilst roaming the UK for the best ingredients.